LedgerHQ/ledger-live/libs/ledger-live-common/src/families/bitcoin/docs/Troubleshooting.md

 -H "Content-Type: application/json"
 -d '{ "tx": "0200000004adb06f542f75ad3677ea505215f4..." }'
 ```
-2. **Check response error from our explorer:** If an error is returned, further debugging can be conducted based on the error information.
+2. **Check response error from our explorer:** If an error from step 1 is returned, further debugging can be conducted based on the error information.
 3. **Decode Transaction:** Use [BlockCypher](https://live.blockcypher.com/btc/decodetx/) to decode the transaction.
 This allows us to see the specific details of the transaction, such as inputs, outputs, etc., enabling more in-depth debugging.

 ### Error 3: Sync Issues in Ledger Live

 #### Description
 Sync account errors in Ledger Live, indicated by UI errors.
-These can be due to exceptions thrown in the program or errors returned by backend endpoints.
+These can be due to exceptions thrown in the typescript code or errors returned by backend endpoints.

 #### Debugging Steps
 1. **Use Dev Tools:** Start Ledger Live Desktop with `pnpm dev:lld:debug` and check the console for errors.
-2. **Inspect Backend Responses:** Look for HTTP request and response details in the network tab.
+2. **Inspect Backend Responses:** Look for HTTP request and response details in the network tab to find potential http errors.

 ### Error 4: Bridge Integration Test Failures